 THE NIGHT VISITOR (1971) Reviews and overview

-The Night Visitor is a 1971 Swedish-American psychological horror thriller feature film directed by Laslo Benedek.
+The Night Visitor is a 1971 Swedish-American psychological horror thriller film directed by Laslo Benedek.

 The movie stars Max von Sydow (The Exorcist), Liv Ullmann, Trevor Howard, Per Oscarsson, Rupert Davies and Andrew Keir (Quatermass and the Pit).
 It was produced by Mel Ferrer and features a score courtesy of Henry Mancini (Tarantula).